 This one is more difficult for us, but it is just as important as the other tips.
 Each family member should contribute to the farm finances in one way or another.
 Obviously not everyone will be able to contribute equally.
 But there should be a set amount that each family member is expected to help out with.

 Without a budget, and structure, it’s so easy for finances to become messy.
 Some family members will feel like they are paying for more than their share.
 There will be resentment and discontent.
 Just plain unhappiness!

 Running a homestead, especially with a big family, takes quite a bit of money.
 The food bill, and the feed bill, can be overwhelming.
-Make sure everyone is contributing as they can.
+Check out my post on saving money on the homestead, and make sure everyone is contributing as they can.

 Discuss homestead goals.